Velko/FsLibc/README.md

 to adjust it for your needs).
 Note that we are not even trying to build tests here.
 Most likely they will not compile, and even if they did they would not run, as host and target platforms differ.

+Note: that if you receive an error about missing stdint.h while using a freestanding compiler, you may need to append `-ffreestanding` to the CFLAGS list.

 [cmake]: https://cmake.org/ "CMake"

 Development and tests